Joyner scores 20, Mississippi beats No. 18 Memphis 67-63

 - Oops!Something went wrong.Please try again later.

-OXFORD, Miss.
-(AP) When Mississippi coach Kermit Davis scanned the final stat sheet, he chose the obvious explanation after the Rebels defeated No. 18 Memphis 67-63 on Saturday.
+OXFORD, Miss. — When Mississippi coach Kermit Davis scanned the final stat sheet, he chose the obvious explanation after the Rebels defeated No. 18 Memphis 67-63 on Saturday.

 The Rebels (6-2), led by Jarkel Joyner with 20 points and eight rebounds, built a 62-51 lead on a jumper by Luis Rodriguez with 2:10 remaining.
 They relied on the free throw shooting to send Memphis (5-3) to its third straight loss.